 - b) The roll-rate must be constant.
-Small variations in roll-rate must be downgraded by 1 point, while more severe variations must receive a downgrade of 2 or more points.
+Minor variations in roll-rate must be downgraded by 0.5 point, while more severe variations must receive a downgrade of 1 or more points.
 Slowing down (or speeding up) the roll-rate towards the end of a roll must be downgraded using the 1 point per 15 degree rule. - c) The start and stop of the rotation must be crisp and well-defined.
-If a start or stop is badly defined, 1 point is subtracted for each. - d) In all manoeuvres which have more than one continuous roll, the continuous rolls must have the same roll-rate.
+If a start or stop is badly defined, 0.5 or more points are to be subtracted for each. - d) In all manoeuvres which have more than one continuous roll, the continuous rolls must have the same roll-rate.
 In all manoeuvres which have more than one part-roll, the part-rolls must have the same roll rate.
 Lines between consecutive part-rolls must be short and of equal length.
 Between consecutive continuous rolls or part-rolls in opposite direction there must be no line.
 Where there are continuous rolls and part-rolls within one manoeuvre, the roll-rate for the part-rolls does not necessarily have to be the same as the roll-rate for the continuous rolls.

-Particular attention has to be paid where the manoeuvre description requires continuous rolls or part- rolls to be performed in opposite directions.
+Particular attention has to be paid where the manoeuvre description requires continuous rolls or part-rolls to be performed in opposite directions.
 For a roll or part-roll performed in the wrong direction, a zero score must be given for the entire manoeuvre.